 Beyoncé – Life is But a Dream

-Let’s face it, Beyoncé was never going to make an explicit, shocking look at the ups and downs of life on the road or backstage bickering.
-But while Life is But a Dream is beautifully produced and its themes carefully curated – it is a bit like a dream, really, all gorgeous, floaty and colourful – Beyoncé is still very open and honest about what it’s like to be Queen Bey, and her personal life, and you do come away from it feeling like you know her a little better.
+Yep, Homecoming isn't the first time Beyoncé has let the camera follow her about.
+Life is But a Dream is beautifully produced and its themes are carefully curated – it is a bit like a dream, really, all gorgeous, floaty and colourful – but Beyoncé is still very open and honest about what it’s like to be Queen Bey, and her personal life, and you do come away feeling you know her a little better.

 Justin Bieber – Never Say Never